yashsandu-NBS/ChallengeWeek4/README.md

 This repository contains the solutions to the Challenge Week 4.

 ### What was the challenge?
+Run from the root directory:
+  Base task: ansible-playbook playbook.yaml
+  Stretch goal: ansible-playbook playbook_stretch.yaml

+### What was the challenge?
 Write a playbook that installs Docker onto the local machine.

 Stretch Goals: